SuMyatMyatHtay/AIHealthAdvisor/README.md

 - Face Upload Page needs to click twice to disable (but do not crash the server)
 - Wake Up button needs to click thrice to disable (but do not crash the server)

-# Major Bugs
+# Fixed Bugs

 - Camera does not terminate when the user successfully insert the data into db but it terminates without db.
 I think need to check the asyn and sync later.
+(FIXED!)
 - It is inserting to the database two times.
-(MUST FIX!)
+(FIXED!)
+- Wake Up button needs to click thrice to disable (but do not crash the server) (FIXED!)

 # Minor Flag Outs

-- This version haven't tested out yet for the Node-RED so please ignore the Node-RED folder for now.
+# Updates

+- Node-Red flow of sleep optimization is perfectly working with starting and termination process.